adc-trust-ai/trust-free/SETUP.md

 # Setting Up a Virtual Environment for `trust-free`

-Follow these steps to create a reproducible Python environment that can run the `trust-free` package.
+Follow these steps to create a reproducible Python environment that can download, install and run the `trust-free` package.

 ## 1. Create and activate a new environment
 You can replace `environ` with any name you like.
 In your bash/terminal, run: